VishalDeoPrasad/Convolutional-Neural-Network/README.md

  - we can not combine everything and pass it to neural network.
  - In mnist Handwritten dataset we can apply ANN because everything is black except the digit.

+## convaluation process
+ - it is a feature extraction process,
 ## Concept of keranl
  - we want a machanism where i can extract the features at local level, that is where a concept of windows or kernal comes in.
  - A keranl is basically a metrix of certain weight much lower dimension then the image, let image maybe 100x100 and kernal will be 3x3.